jeftegoes/AwsOverview/Machine Learning/Amazon SageMaker.md

 - SageMaker Pipeline - A workflow that automates the process of building, training, and deploying a ML model.
 - Continuous Integration and Continuous Delivery (CI/CD) service for Machine Learning.
-- Helps you easily build, train, test, and deploy 100s of models automatically.
+- Help us easily build, train, test, and deploy 100s of models automatically.
 - Iterate faster, reduce errors (no manual steps), repeatable mechanisms... https://aws.amazon.com/sagemaker/pipelines/
 - Pipelines composed of Steps and each Step performs a specific task (e.g., data preprocessing, model training...).